krullulon/DigiCertQuiz/QUIZ_ARCHITECTURE_PLAN.md

 - Export `quizzes` object
 - Export `currentQuizId`

-**Step 3.3:** Create `quizzes/README.md`
+**Step 3.3:** Maintain `quizzes/README.md`
-- Instructions for adding new quizzes
-- Template for quiz files
-- Guidelines for quiz IDs
+- Keep authoring instructions, templates, and field definitions current for non-technical contributors
+- Document any new quiz metadata fields as they are introduced

 ### Phase 4: Implement Routing (done)